firebolt-db/godocs/docs/Guides/managing-your-organization/managing-accounts.md

 ---
 layout: default
-title: Managing accounts
+title: Manage accounts
 description: Learn about how to add and remove accounts in a Firebolt organization.
 nav_order: 3
 parent: Managing your organization
 grand_parent: Guides
 ---

-# Managing accounts
+# Manage accounts

 Your organization comes prepared with one account for your convenience.
 You can add more accounts, edit existing accounts, or delete accounts using SQL or in the UI.